rgantonio/digiforge/scripts/pnr/voltus/static_ir/README.md

                         }
 ```

 Once this is set, you need to go to your GUI for running the rail analysis.
+This is the end of setting up the static IR analysis.

+# Running Static IR

+From here on, it is better to use the GUI instead.

+## 1. Opening rail anaylsis